guer7/sbp_embed/Laplace/README.md

 This folder contains code to reproduce the numerical results in 'Efficient discretization of the Laplacian on complex geometries'.
-Code to reproduce the accuracy verification on the unit circle can be found in 'circle'

 Structure:
 'circle' - code to reproduce the accuracy verification on the unit circle